coreinfrastructure/best-practices-badge/doc/security.md

 avoiding defects that might lead to vulnerabilities), and also make the code easier to review
 (by both humans and other programs).

+The 'rake' process also uses brakeman, a static source code analysis that focuses on finding security issues in Ruby on Rails applications.

 The software has a strong test suite, with over 90% statement coverage; this makes it easier to update components (e.g., if a third-party component